Trump’s Kennedy Center Cancels Pride Concert That Would Have Featured Gay Men’s Chorus of Washington - Washingtonian

 The Kennedy Center has seen a raft of cancellations since President Trump took over the arts center last week and installed his loyalist Ric Grenell as its interim president and himself as chairman of the board.
 Trump had complained about drag shows at the complex (which accounted for a fraction of its programming), but as the Wall Street Journal reported recently, Trump told his aides he “never felt at home at the performing arts center.”
 Grenell has begun to fire employees at the center, the Journal reports, and it says that Trump hopes to reconfigure the Kennedy Center Honors to reflect his tastes, perhaps honoring Sylvester Stallone and Lee Greenwood.

-A Kennedy Center representative for the National Symphony Orchestra did not respond to two requests for comment.
-The center plans to present instead a concert program called “The Wizard of Oz in Concert,” which will feature the National Symphony Orchestra playing alongside the classic film.
+A Kennedy Center representative for the National Symphony Orchestra did not respond to two requests for comment Tuesday, but told Washingtonian on Wednesday morning that the center plans to present instead a concert program called “The Wizard of Oz in Concert,” which will feature the National Symphony Orchestra playing alongside the classic film.
+That information was already on the Kennedy Center website, and we reported it Tuesday night.
+The spokesperson has not yet replied after being asked why the original concert was canceled.

 The chorus says it “will continue to seek spaces where our voices, our stories, and our music can be heard.”
 It plans to perform “A Peacock Among Pigeons” during the World Pride International Choral Festival instead.
 “We will continue to advocate for artistic expression that reflects the depth and diversity of our community and country,” it says in the statement.
 “And we will continue to sing and raise our voices for equality.”

-Note: This story has been updated to reflect the Kennedy Center’s eventual response.